 - Growing season of 180-200 days with annual rainfall averaging 6 to 8 inches (15-20 cm).

-- The Columbia Valley contains the American Viticultural Regions of Red Mountain, Yakima and Walla Walla Valleys, Wahluke Slope, Rattlesnake Hills, Horse Heaven Hills, Snipes Mountain, and Lake Chelan within its borders.
+- The Columbia Valley contains the American Viticultural Regions of Red Mountain, Yakima and Walla Walla Valleys, Wahluke Slope, Rattlesnake Hills, Horse Heaven Hills, Snipes Mountain, Lake Chelan, Naches Heights and Ancient Lakes within its borders.

 Images of the Columbia Valley AVA

 Tri Cities Vineyard Lane 2 Another photo of a vineyard lane in Tri Cities. /_assets/managed/images/1721_tricities_vineyard_lane2.jpg